parker45/twitterprojpt2/README.md

 C:\project3> index.html
 ```

-**Debian Linux Disros**
+**Debian Linux Distros**
 ```bash
 > sensible-browser index.html
 ```

 ## Tests

 Tests execute in a browser for this assignment using [Selenium](http://www.seleniumhq.org).
-To run tests, just type `npm test` and Firefox will execute your tests.
+To run tests, just type `npm test` and Chrome will execute your tests.
+Also, `npm run test-slow` will run the tests slower to allow viewers to follow along more easily.

 This time around, [style](STYLE.md) rules can be checked with [ESLint](http://eslint.org).
 Just run `npm run lint` to see a list of style violations.